About the Program

 Our Medical Coding Program is a 44-credit fully online program that prepares you for coding certification and entry-level employment in a coding profession.
 A medical coding specialist assigns a universal numerical code to each symptom, treatment, diagnosis, and procedure.
 Knowledge of healthcare, disease process, and treatments is used to expertly determine these codes.
 These codes are used to report diseases and accidents and to inform third-party payers of services performed.
 Without knowledgeable medical coders, medical insurance claims could not be paid.

 Everett Community College is accredited by the Northwest Association of Schools and Colleges.
 This program is approved by the US Department of Education for Federal Student Aid, including Pell Grant and Stafford Loan.
-Our Student Services Specialists will help you through each step of the financial aid application process.
-For Financial Aid information and questions contact MC-MTEfinancialaid@everettcc.edu
+To start our financial aid process, please contact our MC and MTE financial aid team at MC-MTEfinancialaid@everettcc.edu or 425-388-9157.
+They will help you through each step of the financial aid application process.

 Your success is important to us in many ways: As a student here at Everett Community College, in the Medical Coding Program, and as a future medical coding professional.
-There are a number of things to consider as you plan your education with us including online study, whether or not medical transcription and editing will be right for you, and preparedness for the program.
+There are a number of things to consider as you plan your education with us including online study, whether or not medical coding will be right for you, and preparedness for the program.